RafaelVieira13/Rice_Image_Classification/README.md

 ![image](https://github.com/RafaelVieira13/Rice_Image_Classification/assets/129581165/ecc858c1-1bfd-44ac-9bcd-6e2d65dea92c)

-# Turining the Model into a APP
+# Turining the Model into an APP

 The deployment of the image recognition model in this project is facilitated through the Hugging Face platform.
 Hugging Face offers a comprehensive suite of tools and infrastructure for hosting, sharing, and deploying machine learning models, making it an ideal choice for deploying our rice image recognition system.